• How it works

 Section 2A of the Gratuity Act, states that ‘continuous period’ shall also include the following:

-If in case employee is not in continuous service of one year, he/she shall be deemed to be in continuous service of one year if- he/she has, in immediately preceding twelve calendar months, worked under the employer for not less than:
+If the employee is not in continuous service of one year, he/she shall be deemed to be in continuous service of one year if- he/she has, in immediately preceding twelve calendar months, worked under the employer for not less than:

 • 190 Days (in case of employee employed in mines below ground)